 I'm a Research Scientist at the National Center for Supercomputing Applications (NCSA) at the University of Illinois and a Research Assistant Professor in the Astronomy department at UIUC.
 I am the group leader of the Data Exploration Lab (DXL) at NCSA.

-My scientific research interests are focused on the way the First Stars in the Universe formed, how they interacted with and transformed their environments, and how the fundamental mechanism by which stars form changed from that first generation to subsequent generations.
-My interests in computational science and discovery are focused on understanding how information is generated, how individuals interact with it, and enabling deeper questions to be asked of data, and how we can broaden the reach of software communities and collectives in science.
+My astrophysical research interests are focused on the way the First Stars in the Universe formed, how they interacted with and transformed their environments, and how the fundamental mechanism by which stars form changed from that first generation to subsequent generations.
+My interests in information and computational science are focused on understanding how information is generated, how individuals interact with it, and enabling deeper questions to be asked of data.
+Ultimately, I aim to broaden the reach of software communities and collectives in science.

 On this page, you can find information about me, a page about my astrophysical research and some pages linking to software I've been involved with.
 In particular, I'm the project leader for yt, an analysis and visualization toolkit for adaptive mesh refinement data.
 I'm also a member of the editorial boards for CiSE Magazine and JORS, involved in the SciPy Conference, an organizer for WSSSPE, and I'm committed to developing tools to empower computational scientists to understand their data.
 In the Fall of 2015, I joined the board of directors of NumFOCUS.